 Another Option: Settle Credit Card Debt Instead

 For most people, credit card debt is the most expensive type of debt to carry.
-Getting out of credit card debt may enable you to have enough breathing room in your budget to make student loan payments comfortably.
+Getting out of credit card debt may give you enough breathing room in your budget to make student loan payments comfortably.
+This strategy could be particularly beneficial if you're using rewards credit cards or travel credit cards, as it may help you redirect funds towards more critical financial obligations, like your student loans.

 The Content is for informational purposes only, you should not construe any information on this website as legal, tax, investment, financial, or other advice.
 All Content on this site is information of a general nature and does not address the circumstances of any particular individual or entity.
 Nothing on the Site constitutes professional and/or financial advice, nor does any information on the site constitute a comprehensive or complete statement of the matters discussed.
 Please consult a professional financial advisor for your personal financial advice.